Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 ### Learning Journey

 This project served as an immersive learning experience, allowing me to dive into the intricate aspects of authentication, API integration, and backend development.
 Crafting wireframes and designing user interfaces provided insights into creating user-friendly designs.
 The fusion of functionality and aesthetics was explored, contributing to a comprehensive growth in skills, adaptability, and creativity.
 The journey involved delving into API integration, defining OpenAPI specifications, and implementing backend functionalities like the `getGradeScale` function.
-Additionally, the management of a MongoDB database and the Dockerization of the application exemplified the practical application of theoretical knowledge.
+Additionally, the management of a MongoDB database and the Dockerisation of the application exemplified the practical application of theoretical knowledge.
 Throughout the journey, problem-solving skills were honed, overcoming challenges to ensure a seamless user experience and making informed design decisions that propelled the project forward.

 ### Design Principles: